maxant/kafka-data-consistency/mf/README.md

 In this project we shall investigate an architecture which is based on something akin to MVC, but not just for the UI, rather for the entire landscape.

-### Architectural Guidelines
+### Architectural Principles & Guidelines

 - The landscape into microservice based
+- Writing is done using commands over Kafka, apart from the UI which uses REST.
+This is to increase robustness but also to allow services that are under load to fetch work when they are ready, rather than being bombarded with requests.
+- Reading is done via REST.
+In order to increase robustness, we can use self containment (data replication).
-- Only the UI uses REST, in order to start a process step (this could be replaced by a web socket sending commands to the backend, but we prefer REST+SSE over WebSockets because of browser, infrastructure and security limitations)
+- Where the UI uses REST when writing, e.g. in order to start a process step, this could be replaced by a web socket sending commands to the backend, but we prefer REST+SSE over WebSockets because of browser, infrastructure and security limitations
+- We attempt to use principles of the MVC pattern (and relations), as the event driven nature seems to be a good fit with the Kafka backbone
 - The view uses a controller to execute a process step
 - The controller updates the model (e.g. rows in the database)
 - The controller emits an event after updating the model